 One of the most astounding things that humans make is a sculpture.
 This monumental metal angel is about the physical toil underground in the mines and the feats of engineering (building ships and bridges) by the people of Newcastle throughout 300 years of the Industrial Revolution.
 What these northerners achieved is pretty colossal, and so is their statue!

 The massive sculpture was on my bucket list for a long time.
-It’s creator, Antony Gormley, originally said he didn’t want to make a sculpture, thinking that it might just be a piece of roadside tourism kitsch.
+It’s creator, Antony Gormley, originally said he didn’t want to make a sculpture, thinking that it might just be a piece of kitsch motorway art.
 But when the Gateshead Council showed him the site, he changed his mind.
 He describes the Angel of the North as

 ” a focus of hope at a painful time of transition for the people of the North East, abandoned in the gap between the industrial and the information ages.”